Frequently Asked Questions

-We service the entire Greater Metro Detroit Area / Southeast Michigan – as far north as Rochester / Sterling Heights, as far west as Brighton / Chelsea, as far south as Monroe and as far East as St Clair Shores.
+We service the Greater Metro Detroit Area / Southeast Michigan – including Canton, New Hudson, South Lyon, Northville, Plymouth, Ann Arbor, Ypsilanti, West Bloomfield, Brighton, Commerce, Howell, Taylor, Belleville, etc. We go as far north as Commerce and Howell, as far west as Ann Arbor and Saline, as far south as Ypsilanti and Belleville, and as far east as Dearborn.

 A typical deck can be installed in approximately 2 weeks.
 Each project requires up to 3 building inspections by your local municipality (we’ll coordinate them all) which occur between installation days.

-Our wait list will vary throughout the year, typically ranging between 3-10 weeks.
+Our wait list will vary throughout the year, where it typically ranges between 3-10 weeks.
 Call us at (734) 931-6700 and we’ll let you know our current estimate.
-During this waiting period, we’ll create the construction drawings of your project, submit them to your local municipality, secure the permit approval, and order materials so we’re ready for your job asap!
+During this time though, we’re actively preparing your project for a smooth installation – we create the construction drawings of your project, submit them to your local municipality, secure the permit approval, and order materials so we’re ready for your job asap.

 Absolutely – we install decks year round.
 We use specialized equipment to be able to dig past the frozen ground (in Michigan that’s at least 42” down), to ensure a safe deck that will not move.
 Concrete should never be installed directly on top of frozen ground (it cannot cure properly), so we do avoid installing decks during any “polar vortex”.

-We will contact Miss Dig to detect underground utilities prior to starting build.
+We will contact Miss Dig to detect public underground utilities prior to starting build.
 If there are lines, they are marked with paint or flags which tell us where we can and cannot dig.
-Miss Dig is unable to determine locations of private underground electric or sewer lines, so please let us know if you have any (such as a water sprinkler system) so we can avoid them.
+Please note though, Miss Dig cannot determine, and so therefore does not mark, any locations of private underground lines such as irrigation lines, sprinkler heads, sump pumps, landscape lighting, etc., so please let us know if you have any so we can try avoid them.

 To ensure the ultimate safety of your finished deck, we’ll secure a permit and get your local municipality’s building inspectors to inspect our work multiple times as the job progresses.
 We’ll work with your city or township to secure the permit for you.
 We’ll also coordinate the inspections.
 You do not need to be present for the inspections, but are always welcome to.
-If you live in a Homeowners Association, we’ll also work with them to secure HOA approval, if applicable.
+If you live in a homeowners or condo association, we’ll also work with them to secure necessary association approvals, if applicable.
 We’ll take care of all of this so you don’t have to worry about a thing.

 No. Since we pay sales tax on the materials from our suppliers, we do not charge another tax to you.

-We don’t suggest installing a pressure treated wood deck.
+With the current technology for composite decking, we don’t recommend installing a pressure treated or cedar wood deck.
 Although it may be initially less expensive, it will not only cost you more money in the long term (considering both maintenance expenses and an expected life of less than half that of composite decking), it also requires ongoing maintenance hours every year.
 Composite decking will look as new as the day it was installed for years to come.

 On a hot day in direct sun, nearly any surface will get uncomfortably hot.
 Lighter colored boards tend to be slightly cooler than darker composite boards.
 In extensive studies, it has been found that the color of the decking board, regardless if it’s made of wood-plastic composite or made of wood, is the most significant factor in the “heat retention” of the board.
 In these studies, pressure-treated wood stained the same color as a composite deck was actually hotter than the composite deck in the same test conditions.

-A gas fire pit or fireplace looks and works really well on a composite deck since there are no sparks from burning logs.
+A gas fire pit or fireplace looks and works really well on a composite deck since there are no sparks or embers from burning logs.
 We can either build a deck with a gas fire pit now, or we can design a deck with the idea of adding a gas fire pit to it later.
 If you’re looking to install a wood burning fire pit or fireplace, we’d recommend putting this in your yard, or on a patio, away from any combustible materials.
-We offer a wide variety of fire pits and fireplaces, and can also design a custom one to match your unique backyard.